akwohlgenant/akwohlgenant.github.io/_posts/2020-05-08-gssdata_inference.md

 It is noted that both histograms are slighty right-skewed.
-The sample sizes are both quite large though, so we should be able to assume that the sampling distributions for both race samples will be normal, and therefore we can use the t-distribution for inference looking at the difference between two sample means.
+The sample sizes are both quite large though, so we should be able to assume that the sampling distributions for both race samples will be normal.
+To compare the two samples, we can use the t-distribution for inference looking at the difference between two sample means.

 Let’s take a look at a normal probability plot, first for black